malramsay64/experi/README.md

 there is a quick reference to the experimental conditions and replication is as simple as running `experi`.

-What about Sumatra?
+What about ...?
 ---------------------

-[Sumatra][sumatra] is a tool for managing and tracking projects, with a focus on running a single experiment at a time and the reproducibility of the results.
+ - [Sumatra][] is a tool for managing and tracking projects, with a focus on running a single experiment at a time and the reproducibility of the results.
 Experi is more about running many simulations with a range of parameters, the reproducibility aspect is a byproduct of the way these parameters are specified.
 Also Sumatra does a much better job of the reproducibility than experi, capturing version numbers and executable paths.

-If you are wondering which to use, or if you already use Sumatra, the answer is to use both.
-Since you can run use Sumatra commands from the command line, and Experi just runs shell commands you can just include the Sumatra executable in the shell command.
-This also works the other way, using Sumatra to run Experi.
+- [SciPipe][] Is a workflow manager similar to [Luigi][], [Airflow][] or any number of other examples.
+These tools can be incredibly powerful, specifying complex networks of dependent tasks and managing their completion.
+However, they have a learning curve and can be difficult to configure with a task scheduler on a HPC.
+Experi is about simplicity;
+    taking the workflow you already use and making it more powerful.
+Experi also uses the task scheduler for the management of dependent jobs, albeit the functionality is currently very basic.

 Installation
 ------------